How To Eliminate Approach Anxiety And Self-Doubt

 That can put a lot of pressure on us to respond in a way that we deem appropriate when first meeting someone when in reality, we likely have no idea what the other person would deem “the right way”.
 We may be presenting ourselves to someone we are interested in, so it can make sense that we want to show our best side.

-Approaching anxiety is a self-created phenomenon
+Approach anxiety is self-created

 Approach anxiety tends to be a self-created phenomenon.
 It can be a psychological barrier we’ve put in place.
 This can mean that because we’re the ones who create it, we may also be able to stop it.
 Psychological hurdles may only become real if we allow them to do so.
 When we feel approach anxiety, our irrational brains are usually assuming the worst possible outcome of a situation.
 We may be letting our insecurities and nervousness be the guiding narrators of our story.